 Because using remanufactured ink cartridges can void your printer’s warranty, we recommend waiting until the warranty expires to use them.

-Shipping & payment options
+Shipping and payment options

 Nearly all the sites we researched offer free shipping on orders totaling a certain dollar amount.
-Many require you buy $50 to $55 of product to qualify.
+Many require you to buy $50 to $75 of product to qualify.
 If you find a site with a higher purchase minimum than that, we recommend you keep looking.
 Some stores, like Inkcartridges, offer free shipping on all orders sent within the United States.

 Most of the sites we researched offer ground, two- or three-day, and overnight shipping.
 However, not all of them list every option online during checkout.
-Instead, they require you call a customer service agent to expedite shipping.
+Instead, they require you to call a customer service agent to expedite shipping.
 This is less convenient because it’s much easier to manage your account online than over the phone.

 At minimum, a site should accept traditional payment options like credit card, check or purchase order.
 Online stores that also accept modern payment methods, like Amazon Pay, PayPal or Google Checkout, are even easier to use.

 How much cheaper are discount ink cartridges?